What is the Treaty of Waitangi?

 Hobson was quick to report to the British government that his mission was successful.
 He noted that he had secured agreement to British sovereignty, especially from a number of chiefs who had already signed the 1835 Declaration of Independence, in which 52 chiefs, mainly from Northland, had declared their sovereignty over New Zealand.

 The missionaries involved in treaty meetings recognised the mana of chiefly women and took several signatures from them.
-Women who signed the treaty included Rangi Topeora at Kapiti; Kahe Te Rau-o-te-Rangi at Wellington; Rere-o-maki at Whanganui; Ana Hamu at Waitangi and Ereonora at Kaitāia.
+Women who signed the treaty included Te Rangitopeora at Kapiti; Kahe Te Rau-o-te-Rangi at Wellington; Rere-o-maki at Whanganui; Ana Hamu at Waitangi and Ereonora at Kaitāia.

 Gathering further signatures

 Before Hobson could collect further signatures he fell seriously ill.
 Two army officers and several missionaries were given responsibility for seeking agreement to the treaty elsewhere in the country.
 Several handwritten copies of the Māori-language treaty were taken around the country over the following seven months.
-Nine of these copies have survived and are held by Archives New Zealand.
+Nine of these copies have survived and are under the statutory guardianship and care of Archives New Zealand.